gwarf/blog/content/posts/building-freebsd-ports.md

 [poudiere-testport (8)](https://man.freebsd.org/cgi/man.cgi?query=poudriere-testport)
 to test an individual port, before using it, and/or submitting it.

-Adding the `-i` paramter will allow to spawn an interactive shell, allowing to do some changes and tests.
+Adding the `-i` parameter spawns an interactive shell at the end of the run, allowing to do changes and tests.
 As the ports as built as the `nobody` user, it may be required to excalate to root via `su -`.

 ```shell
 doas poudriere testport -j 14-1-amd64 -p main -o security/rbw